Dated 7th March 2022

 Ireland is now entering a new phase with the easing of most restrictions concerning Covid-19.
 Life has gone back to normal and people no longer have to wear masks or social distance.
 The only remaining restrictions are regarding International Travel and Self Isolation.
 We hope that in time these remaining restrictions will also be lifted.

 At the Irish College of English, the health and safety of all our staff, students, host families and the communities in which we operate is our priority.
 We are keeping up to date with all government recommendations in relation to Covid-19 and will follow best practice in this regard to ensure the well-being of all of our staff and clients now and in the future.

-Our courses are running as normal online.
 For all our programmes we have enhanced safety and cleaning protocols to ensure we follow all guidelines surrounding Covid-19.
 All our classrooms are fitted with CO2 monitors.
-We also practice social distancing at our premises and require all staff and students to wear face masks.
 Hand sanitising stations are available throughout the school.
 We will continue to update our policies and ensure a safe and enjoyable educational experience for everyone.

 You can call or email the office on 01 8453744 or firstname.lastname@example.org.

 What should I do if I develop symptoms of COVID-19?

 If a student develops COVID-19 symptoms: new continuous cough, high temperature or loss/change in a student’s sense of taste or smell (anosmia), fatigue, while in Ireland or during travel, a student should call their a health provider and/or insurance company to discuss what to do and follow public health advice in Ireland at the time.